Khairajani/fullstackk_assignment/transaction/README.md

 - The ```trnview/``` endpoint takes *[transaction_number]* fields in POST request to show the details of that particular transaction.
 - The ```trndel/``` endpoint takes *[transaction_number]* fields in POST request to delete that particular transaction.

+### Assumptions and Cases
+- Assumptions:
+  - company tag only accept one of following ['Ace']
+  - branch tag only accept one of the following ['SUN', 'MOON']
+  - department tag only accept one of following ['Warp Knitting','DPV']
+  - article tag only accept one of following ['YarnArticle1', 'YarnArticle2']
+  - colour tag only accept one of following ['White','Black','Red','Green','Yellow','Orange','Blue']

 Regards: Himanshu Khairajani